bartbalaz/janus-container/README.md

 	```
 1. Launch the image by invoking either of the commands that are displayed at the end of a successful build.
 1. Try the image by browsing to *https://\<host\>.\<domain\>* Please note that:
-	* The video room plugin configuration is set to require string video room names which is not the Janus default configuraiton.
+	* The video room plugin configuration is set to require string video room names which is not the Janus gateway default configuraiton.
-	* The default configuration only uses the HTTPS transport through secure ports 8089 - janus-api and 7889 - janus-admin.
+	* The default configuration allows only HTTPS transport through secure ports 8089 - janus-api and 7889 - janus-admin.

 ## Experimentation and observations

 Our initial analysis has lead us the same concusion as [this](https://www.slideshare.net/AlessandroAmirante/janus-docker-friends-or-foe) presentation
 by Meetecho.
 After further investigation we have found that the problem comes from the MASQUERADE netfilter target that is used by Linux Docker
 implementation for NAT outgoing traffic from the container.
 For some reason when MASQUERADE receives a